-OGIP fellows are supported directly by Glenn College Internship Coordinator Emily Underation.
+OGIP participants are supported directly by Glenn College Internship Coordinator Emily Carruthers.
 They receive internship placement assistance as well as other professional development opportunities throughout the semester through policy salons and mandatory career service events.

-OGIP fellows receive a stipend of $500 upon successful completion of the program
+OGIP participants receive a stipend of $500 upon successful completion of the program.

 Pre-req of Public Affairs 2110 or PoliSci1100*